thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

 ..
 To make a system truly scalable, it must address security misconfigurations automatically, whether you’re managing four nodes or four hundred.

 ..
 With Nutanix, Security Configuration Management is automated with SCMA.
 SCMA is a saltstack daemon that runs as a scheduled cron job.
 If the daemon spots an inconsistency, it both corrects and logs the event.
 The CVM self-heals deviations to the secure state.
-This state is established according to industry best practices, along with inforation we've gathered over the years from our customers.
+This state is established according to industry best practices, along with information we've gathered over the years from our customers.

 .. **It’s not necessary to complete the following section but read through it and see the effectiveness of self-healing technology.** [TODO: Pete: If this is just a demonstration, it shouldn't be called a lab.
 And if we want folks to run through this, it needs more explanation and screen shots.
 I stopped here and didn't review the section until it gets updated.]